jm1021/leuck_reunion/activities.md

 > Group events will occur each afternoon.
 These are intended to explore local area attractions and build family bonds.

 ### Tuesday Afternoon
-> Hike and/or Bike by Johnner.
+> Hike and/or Bike coordinated by Johnner.
 There are 11 miles of trails and water around campus.
 We will go on an adventure and explore the surroundings toward the Dam.

 - Arial photos of Camp and Nearby Dam